andy-twosticks/pod4/README.md

 * read   -- obtains the "record" from the data source
 * update -- updates the "record" on the data source
 * delete -- deletes the "record" on the data source.
-* set    -- set the column attributesi' of the object with a hash or Octothorpe
+* set    -- set the 'column attributes' of the object with a hash or Octothorpe
-* to_ot  -- output an Octothorpe of the object 'column attributes'
+* to_ot  -- output an Octothorpe of the object's 'column attributes'
 * alerts -- return an array of Alerts (which I'll explain later)

 (Note that we say "record" not record.
 The data source might not be a database.